FantiGA/ticf-ic.com/README.md

 Welcome in Christ.

 This project is a website for the Tokyo International Christian Fellowship (TICF).
-It is built using React, TypeScript, Vite, and Tailwind CSS, and supports multiple languages including English, Chinese, and Japanese.
+It is built using Next.JS, React, TypeScript, and Tailwind CSS, and supports multiple languages including English, Chinese, and Japanese.

 ## Installation